A Trauma Informed Approach

 Are you a fitness professional who wants to be part of creating a trauma informed, safe and supportive fitness industry for all?
 Then we are so excited to invite you to be part of our Trauma Informed Approach to Exercise Provision CPD!

 This CPD will equip you to:

-- become more aware of how trauma on may be impacting your clients and preventing potential clients from accessing your services
+- become more aware of how trauma may be impacting your clients and preventing potential clients from accessing your services

 - understand scope of practice, safeguarding and referral options when working with survivors of trauma